 top of page

-The Ukrainian American Archives and Museum was founded in 1958 by Mr. Roman Dacko and his wife Ivanka.
-Upon their arrival to Michigan after World War II, they purchased an imposing building across the street from the Immaculate Conception Ukrainian Catholic Church in Hamtramck, MI.
-Mr. Dacko began collecting Ukrainian folk art, paintings, ceramics, medals, memorabilia, historical documents, books, and photographs.
+The Ukrainian American Archives and Museum (UAAM) was founded in 1958 by Roman and Ivanka Dacko.
+Upon their arrival to Michigan after World War II, they purchased an imposing building across the street from Immaculate Conception Ukrainian Catholic Church in Hamtramck, MI.
+The Dackos began collecting Ukrainian books and subscribing to Ukrainian periodicals.
+Eventually, they collected folk art, paintings, ceramics, medals, memorabilia, historical documents, and photographs.

-Upon their passing, the Museum incorporated as a non-profit 501-C and a Board of Directors was formed.
-The location proved to be inadequate for the Museum’s increasing collections and planned events.
-A larger three-level building, which offered more visibility, was purchased on the main street of Hamtramck.
-This allowed for expanded exhibits and programs suitable for a diverse audience.
+In 1968, the Museum incorporated as a non-profit 501c3 and a Board of Directors was formed.
+Over time the location proved to be inadequate for the Museum’s increasing collections and events.
+A larger building was purchased on the main street of Hamtramck, allowing for expanded exhibits and programs suitable for a diverse audience.

 • Michigan Non-Profit Association